United States Congress: Overview

 Article One of the United States Constitution states, "All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a Senate and House of Representatives."
 The House and Senate are equal partners in the legislative process – legislation cannot be enacted without the consent of both chambers.
 The Constitution grants each chamber some unique powers.
 The Senate ratifies treaties and approves presidential appointments while the House initiates revenue-raising bills.

-The House initiates impeachment cases, while the Senate decides impeachment cases.
+The House initiates and decides impeachment while the Senate votes on conviction and removal of office for impeachment cases.
 A two-thirds vote of the Senate is required before an impeached person can be removed from office.

 The term Congress can also refer to a particular meeting of the legislature.
-A Congress covers two years; the current one, the 118th Congress, began on January 3, 2023, and will end on January 3, 2025.
+A Congress covers two years; the current one, the 119th Congress, began on January 3, 2025, and will end on January 3, 2027.
 Since the adoption of the Twentieth Amendment to the United States Constitution, the Congress has started and ended at noon on the third day of January of every odd-numbered year.
-Members of the Senate are referred to as senators; members of the House of Representatives are referred to as representatives, Congressmen, or Congresswomen.
+Members of the Senate are referred to as senators, while members of the House of Representatives are commonly referred to as representatives, congressmen, or congresswomen.

 Scholar and representative Lee H. Hamilton asserted that the "historic mission of Congress has been to maintain freedom" and insisted it was a "driving force in American government" and a "remarkably resilient institution".
 Congress is the "heart and soul of our democracy", according to this view, even though legislators rarely achieve the prestige or name recognition of presidents or Supreme Court justices; one wrote that "legislators remain ghosts in America's historical imagination."
 One analyst argues that it is not a solely reactive institution but has played an active role in shaping government policy and is extraordinarily sensitive to public pressure.
 Several academics described Congress:

 Congress is constantly changing and is constantly in flux.
 In recent times, the American South and West have gained House seats according to demographic changes recorded by the census and includes more women and minorities.
 While power balances among the different parts of government continue to change, the internal structure of Congress is important to understand along with its interactions with so-called intermediary institutions such as political parties, civic associations, interest groups, and the mass media.

 The Congress of the United States serves two distinct purposes that overlap: local representation to the federal government of a congressional district by representatives and a state's at-large representation to the federal government by senators.

 Most incumbents seek re-election, and their historical likelihood of winning subsequent elections exceeds 90 percent.

 The historical records of the House of Representatives and the Senate are maintained by the Center for Legislative Archives, which is a part of the National Archives and Records Administration.

 Congress is directly responsible for the governing of the District of Columbia, the current seat of the federal government.